rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 for registration in Appendix B.

-Also, this document requests IANA to add a note to the "YANG Module Names" registry to indicate that future registrations should have a prefix value that starts with "ietf-" for IETF modules and "iana-" for IANA-maintained modules.
+Also, this document requests IANA to add a note to the "YANG Module Names" registry to indicate that future registrations for IANA-maintained modules should have a prefix value that starts with "iana-".

 #  Security Considerations